web-audio-components/web-audio-components-service/README.md

 ## Development

 Install dependencies via `npm install` and run mongodb via `mongod`.
 Start up the server with `node .`, and go to `localhost:8000` to view the service.
-By default, the development environment uses mock data, but can be changed to use the components service by changing `USE_MOCKS` to true in the config.
+By default, the development environment uses mock data, but can be changed to use the components service by changing `USE_MOCKS` to false in the config.

 Run tests with `npm test`.